wetzelcoatl/git-practice/README.md

 - git add: add changes from working directory to staging area -git commit changes from staging area to current branch -git config: set or get configuration
+-git log: show history of project commits

+## commit messages

+Default editor is vim (can be changed) or use git commit -m <message> to insert

+first line should be clear